 (Written with details, backgrounds)

-BEIJING, Nov.
-3 (Reuters) – The Chinese central bank and regulators on Monday released draft rules to tighten oversight of online microcredit as they try to curb rising debt levels in the affected economy by the coronavirus.
+BEIJING, Nov 3 (Reuters) – China’s central bank and regulators released draft rules on Monday aimed at tightening oversight of online microcredit as it tries to rein in rising debt levels in the affected economy. by the coronavirus.

-The People’s Bank of China (PBOC) and China Banking and Insurance Regulatory Commission (CBIRC) draft rules aim to raise the bar for micro-lenders to provide online loans directly to consumers or jointly with banks, while limiting the amount they can lend.
+Draft rules from the People’s Bank of China (PBOC) and the China Banking and Insurance Regulatory Commission (CBIRC) aim to raise the bar for micro-lenders to provide online loans directly to consumers or together with the banks, while limiting the amount they can lend.

-Regulators are focusing more on banks that heavily use micro-lenders or third-party technology platforms like Ant Group to underwrite consumer loans, amid fears of increasing defaults and deterioration the quality of assets.
-Consumer loans from Chinese banks through technology companies reached 1.430 billion yuan ($ 213.71 billion) at the end of June, according to the PBOC.
+Regulators are focusing more on banks that are heavily using micro-lenders or third-party technology platforms like Ant Group to underwrite consumer loans, amid fears of rising defaults and worsening asset quality.
+Chinese banks’ consumer loans from tech companies hit 1.43 trillion yuan ($213.71 billion) at the end of June, according to the PBOC.

-The draft, which is open for public comment until Dec.
-2, establishes a new requirement for small online lenders to provide at least 30% of any loan they jointly fund with banks.
+The draft, which is open for public comment until December 2, sets a new requirement for small online lenders to provide at least 30% of any loan they finance jointly with banks.

-They also set a share capital threshold of 5 billion yuan for micro-lenders who offer loans online in different regions.
-The current threshold varies by province but is well below 1 billion yuan.
+They also set a registered capital threshold of 5 billion yuan for micro-lenders offering online loans in different regions.
+The current threshold varies from province to province, but is well below 1 billion yuan.

-Micro-lenders who source borrower data from e-commerce platforms to assess their credit will be required to share credit information with the central bank, according to the draft rules.
+Micro-lenders that source borrower data from e-commerce platforms to assess their credit will be required to share credit information with the central bank, under the draft rules.

-Analysts expected banks to become more cautious about granting joint loans with fintech lenders to consumers.
+Analysts had expected banks to become more cautious about co-lending to consumer fintech lenders.

-Licenses of eligible lenders will be renewed every three years, according to the draft rules, according to which regulators will in principle not approve new micro-lenders who lend online in all regions.
+Eligible lenders’ licenses will be renewed every three years, according to the draft rules, under which regulators will in principle not approve new micro-lenders who lend online in all regions.

-Lenders will have 12 months to comply with the new rules once they are official. ($ 1 = 6.6914 Chinese yuan) (Report by Cheng Leng, Zhang Yan and Tom Daly; Additional report by Julie Zhu in Hong Kong; Editing by Catherine Evans and Ana Nicolaci da Costa)
+Lenders will have 12 months to comply with the new rules once they are official. ($1 = 6.6914 Chinese yuan) (Reporting by Cheng Leng, Zhang Yan and Tom Daly; Additional reporting by Julie Zhu in Hong Kong; Editing by Catherine Evans and Ana Nicolaci da Costa)